Ashland Daily Tidings

-The Ashland Daily Tidings was a morning newspaper serving the city of Ashland, Oregon, United States.
-It was owned by Rosebud Media, like its sister publication, the Medford-based Mail Tribune, which it continued to publish until announcing that paper would close on January 13, 2023.
+The Ashland Daily Tidings was a daily newspaper serving the city of Ashland, Oregon, United States.
+It was managed by Edd Rountree, a well-known columnist in the state, from 1960 to 1985.
+Over the years the paper was owned by local families and companies including Capital Cities/ABC and Lee Enterprises before being purchased by the Medford-based Mail Tribune, which later absorbed the Tidings and itself ceased on January 13, 2023.